 - short story, poem or play from a anthology (not exceeding 10 page)

-which can then be made available to students via Succeed.
+which can then be made available to students via Canvas.
 See also the information under the Electronic Resources tab.

-Simply contact your subject librarian with the details of the articles or chapter you want to use and we'll do the rest.
+Simply contact your Academic Liaison Librarian with the details of the articles or chapter you want to use and we'll do the rest.

 You can find out more about the CLA Higher licence here